rischo32/VECTAETOS/Core/README.md

 - convert audit observables into authority
 - convert projection into interpretation
 - convert memory into truth source
-- use feedback loops into Î¦
+- use feedback loops into Phi
-- treat numeric observables as K(Î¦), Îş, safety, truth, validity, or deployment readiness
+- treat numeric observables as K(Phi), kappa, safety, truth, validity, or deployment readiness
 - present VECTAETOS as an autonomous system
 - present VECTAETOS as a military, regulatory, or operational decision engine